sz-piotr/iterable-sequence/README.md

   .collect() // [1, -1, 2, -2, 3, -3]
 ```

 ### `XIterable.filter`

 ```typescript
 XIterable<T>.filter(fn: (value: T, index: number) => boolean): XIterable<T>
 ```

-Returns a new `XIterable` with values filtered using the function passed as argument.
-Values will only be part of the resulting sequence if the function returns something truthy (e.g. `true`).
+Returns a new `XIterable` with values that satisfy the condition given by the argument.

 ```typescript
 import { XIterable } from 'xiterables'